turingschool/mod-0-project-fe/finalPrep/README.md

 Congrats on making it to the Final Prep section of your Mod 0 Project!
 The work done in this section will directly support your readiness for the first day and weeks of Mod 1!
 Complete the final exercises below and be sure to carefully follow the Pull Request steps to submit your work.

-### Final Technical Prep

-Complete the [Annotation Challenge](./annotations.js) to review all concepts you've covered in the Mod 0 Project!
-Take this as an oppotunity to demonstrate that you know all your technical vocabulary - explain each line of code as if you were teaching a beginner.

 ### Refactor Previous Work

 You've learned A LOT over the last few weeks as it relates to technical content - chances are, you probably have some code from your previous exercises that is either sloppy, incorrect, poorly named, etc. Before starting Mod 1, we want you to **refactor** your code - which is the process of adjusting or improving your code for readability and accuracy.